AFLplusplus/LibAFL/README.md

 Rust directly, instructions can be found [here](https://www.rust-lang.org/tools/install).

 - LLVM tools
-We recommend to install the llvm tools (newer than 12.
-0)
+The LLVM tools are needed (newer than LLVM 11.0.0 but older than LLVM 15.0.0)

 - Cargo-make
 We use cargo-make to build the fuzzers in `fuzzers/` directory.
 You can install it with